7,065,000 pageviews

 Natalie Wood's Death: Accident or Murder?

-There were only a few doubters at the time of Wood's death.
-Most people accepted the following story of how the 43-year-old actress died: On the evening of her demise Wood had dinner with her husband and actor Christopher Walken at Doug's Harbour Reef on Catalina Island off the Los Angeles coast.
+There were only a few doubters at the time of her death.
+Most people accepted the following story of how the 43-year-old actress died: On the evening of her demise she had dinner with her husband and actor Christopher Walken at Doug's Harbour Reef on Catalina Island off the Los Angeles coast.
 After dinner that included the consumption of alcohol, the three actors returned to Wagner's yacht "Splendour" where they continued to drink.
 An argument broke out between the two men.
-As the story goes, Walken angered Wagner by suggesting that Wood put her acting career ahead of her husband and her children.
-After Wood took leave of the men, the actors calmed down and bid each other goodnight.
-Wood was not in the stateroom when Wagner returned.
+As the story goes, Mr. Walken angered Wagner by suggesting that Wood put her acting career ahead of her husband and her children.
+After Wood took leave of the men the actors calmed down and bid each other goodnight.
+Wood was not in the stateroom when her husband returned.

-After returning to his room, Mr. Wagner heard a noise on deck that made him think that Natalie was un-tying a dinghy roped to the yacht.
+After returning to his room Robert Wagner heard a noise on deck that made him think that Natalie was un-tying a dinghy roped to the yacht.
 Wagner figured his angry wife was returning to shore in the little boat.
 Several hours later Wood's body was discovered floating in the ocean.
-She was wearing a long nightgown, socks, and a down jacket.
+She was wearing a long nightgown, socks and a down jacket.
 The dinghy was located a mile from the yacht and a mile from where Wood's body was recovered.
-When officials boarded the yacht to inform Wagner of the discovery of his wife's corpse, Wagner reportedly asked the captain of the boat, Dennis Davern, to identify the body for him.
+When officials boarded the yacht to inform Mr. Wagner of the discovery of his wife's corpse he reportedly asked the captain of the boat, Dennis Davern, to identify the body for him.

 Los Angeles County Coroner and Chief Medical Examiner Dr. Thomas Noguchi performed the autopsy.
-Known as "the coroner to the stars," Dr. Noguchi had autopsied, among other celebrities, Marilyn Monroe, Robert F. Kennedy, Janis Joplin, William Holden, John Belushi, and Sharon Tate.
-Regarding Natalie Wood, Noguchi ruled she had died from accidental drowning.
+Known as "the coroner to the stars," Dr. Noguchi had autopsied, among other celebrities, Marilyn Monroe, Robert F. Kennedy, Janis Joplin, William Holden, John Belushi and Sharon Tate.
+Regarding Natalie Wood, Dr. Noguchi ruled she had died from accidental drowning.
 The forensic pathologist considered the bruise on Wood's left cheek and the several other abrasions on her body consistent with accidentally falling off the boat.
-Noguchi wrote about the autopsy in his 1983 bestseller, Coroner.
+The forensic pathologist wrote about the autopsy in his 1983 bestseller, Coroner.

 The vast majority of drowning deaths are accidental.
 A few are suicidal and the rest are homicides.
 While an autopsy can establish the cause of death in such cases (asphyxia), the manner of death is usually determined by an investigation of the circumstances surrounding the drowning.
 Did the deceased fall into the water, jump in, or did someone throw the victim into the drink against his or her will?
 Forensic pathology alone seldom answers these questions.

-In 2000, Vanity Fair published an article about the Natalie Wood case that featured an interview of the Wagner yacht captain, Dennis Davern.
-Davern had been the fourth person on the yacht that night.
+In 2000 Vanity Fair published an article about the Natalie Wood case that featured an interview of the Wagner yacht captain, Dennis Davern.
+Mr. Davern had been the fourth person on the yacht that night.
 Although he had not said this to investigators in 1981, Davern claimed that Natalie Wood had been killed by her husband, Robert Wagner.
 He said he had heard the couple arguing loudly just before she went missing.
-According to the captain's more recent story, Wagner had coached him on what to say to the police after Wagner had waited four hours before calling the coastguard.
-Davern's critics have accused him of fishing for a lucrative book deal.
+According to the captain's more recent story, Mr. Wagner had coached him on what to say to the police after he had waited four hours before calling the coastguard.
+Davern's critics accused him of fishing for a lucrative book deal.

-In 2009, Davern's version of the case appeared in "Goodbye Natalie, Goodbye Splendour" a book he co-authored with his friend Marti Rulli.
+In 2009 Dennis Davern's version of the case appeared in Goodby Natalie, Goodby Splendour, a book he co-authored with his friend Marti Rulli.
 The captain's shocking accusation gained little attention in the media.
 True crime books featuring revisionist accounts of old celebrated cases had become common.

 A witness in November 2009 came forward with new information regarding the circumstances surrounding Natalie Wood's death.
 Marilyn Wayne told investigators that at eleven o'clock on the night the actress went into the ocean, Wayne and her boyfriend, on a nearby craft, heard a woman scream, "Help me, I'm drowning!"
 The couple heard these cries for up to fifteen minutes.
 Wayne told investigators that she and her boyfriend could see nothing in the dark.
 They called the harbor patrol but no one answered.
 They called for a helicopter but it didn't arrive.
 According to this witness the police never questioned her or her boyfriend.
 Moreover, she received a threatening note cautioning her to remain silent.